abhishekpnt/onest-bap-library/README.md

 # Onest-bap-library Setup

-This guide will tell you how to run ey-onest module.
+This guide will tell you how to run ny-onest module.
 Follow the instructions below to get started.

 ## Prerequisites
 Before cloning and running the project, make sure you have the following software installed on your machine: